-Easy recipe for French Cherry Clafoutis, a classic dessert from the Limousin region in France.
+Easy recipe for French Cherry Clafoutis, a classic French custard dessert from the Limousin region in France.
 Traditionally made with cherries, it's so good for picnics and breakfast too.
-What cherries are best and discover our family's tips to make it light.
+Discover the best cherries to use with my baking tips to make it extra light with less sugar and more flavour.

 What Does a Cherry Clafoutis Taste Like?